Mitsada Saitaifah

-Mitsada Saitaifah (born 25 January 1987) is a footballer who plays as a midfielder.
-Born in France, he is a Laos national football team.
+Mitsada Saitaifah (born 25 January 1987) is a footballer who plays as a center back.
+Born in France, he represents the Laos national team.

 Career

 In 2008, Saitaifah signed for French fourth tier side Romorantin.
 In 2012, he signed for Bourges 18 in the French fifth tier.
 In 2013, he signed for French fourth tier club Fontenay.
 In 2015, Saitaifah signed for Le Puy Foot in the French fifth tier, helping them earn promotion to the French fourth tier.

 Before the 2016 season, he signed for Laotian team Lanexang United.
 Before the 2018 season, he signed for Pattani in the Thai fourth tier, helping them earn promotion to the Thai third tier.
 In 2021, Saitaifah signed for Thai third tier outfit Satun United.